sergeiown/BeetRootEducationLesson34/README.md

 Functionality:
 - Generation of composite product names with real names added.
 The names are unique.
 - Generation of an initial shopping list of random length with unique data.
+Total amount calculation and amount to be paid calculation.
 - Ability to change each product's status to "bought" and "not bought".
 Cancellation before validation is possible.
 - The ability to remove products with "not bought" status from the list.
 Cancellation before confirmation is possible.
 - Sorting the shopping list by any available product parameter.